evirgen1/website/content/research/index.md

   title: A Sidebar for Your Projects
 title: Research
 ---
 Broadly speaking, my current works examine when and how leaders use state apparatus to repress opposition in authoritarian countries.
-In this venture, he combines innovative quantitative methodologies with in-depth interviews and fieldwork.
+In this venture, I combine innovative quantitative methodologies with in-depth interviews and fieldwork.

 ### Published or Forthcoming